Schedule a Meeting

 Creating a Meeting

-To get started, click your name in the upper right-hand corner.
-Now click Schedule a Meeting. (*Please note that if you do not see this in Settings, your email system does not support this feature).
+To get started, click your name in the upper right-hand corner, then click Schedule a Meeting.

 Basic Info